Header image courtesy of Black Coffee Sugar

 Little Cove Espresso, Shop 1–2, G/F, Siu Yat Building Block A, Sai Kung Town Villa Block A, Sai Kung Hoi Pong Square, Sai Kung | (+852) 9572 8560

 NOC has heaps of locations around town, all following their industrial aesthetic and brewing cups of carefully selected Arabica coffee.
-The Sai Ying Pun flagship roastery is their largest location and is almost always full of students from the nearby HKU, as well as freelancers of every creed, and that’s because of the unlimited WiFi and luxury of space.
+The Sai Ying Pun flagship roastery is their largest location and is almost always full of students from the nearby HKU, as well as freelancers of every creed, and that’s because of the fast WiFi and luxury of space.
 We also love that NOC is aiming to be as environmentally-friendly as possible by moving towards removing all plastic products from their cafes.
-Don’t worry if you grab a slice of their Instagrammable Avocado Toast ($94)—it won’t make you feel sluggish and you can turn it into fuel to get more done.
+Don’t worry if you grab a slice of their Instagrammable avocado toast ($94)—it won’t make you feel sluggish and you can turn it into fuel to get more done.